Asymptotically Optimal Competitive Ratio for Online Allocation of Reusable Resources: Competitive Algorithm for Arbitrary Usage Distributions

-\textbf{The role of fluid guide:} The idea of using a fluid-relaxed online algorithm as a guide gives us an approach to convert adaptive online algorithms such as \dpg, into non-adaptive ones.
+\textbf{The role of fluid guide:} The idea of using a fluid-relaxed online algorithm as a guide gives us an approach to convert realization dependent online algorithms such as \dpg, into realization independent ones.
 This leads to a provably good general algorithm at a higher computational cost.
-In more structured instances, namely online matching with IFR usage distributions, it suffices to directly use the faster and distribution oblivious \dpg\ policy.
-The algorithm is more challenging to analyze but has the same optimal guarantee (see Section \ref{sec:rba}).
+In more structured instances, namely online matching with IFR usage distributions (see Section \ref{sec:rba}), we also analyze the performance of the faster and distribution oblivious \dpg\ policy.
+The analysis is more challenging but we show that in this special case \dpg\ has the same asymptotic competitive ratio guarantee as \salg.

-We remark that the idea of using a fractional solution to guide online decisions is commonly used in online matching with stochastic arrivals \citep{devsivec,alaei,devsiv}, where the fractional solution often comes from solving an LP and encodes information about the optimal matching.
-In our setting, the relaxed solution is generated by a fluid online algorithm and serves to ``smooth out" the effects of uncertainty in usage durations.
-In a broader context, the idea of maintaining and rounding an online fractional solution has enjoyed successful applications in several fundamental online decision making problems including (but not limited to) the online $k$-server problem \cite{bansal}, online covering problem \cite{alon}, and online paging \cite{blum}.
+Note that the idea of using a fractional solution to guide online decisions is commonly used in online matching with stochastic arrivals \citep{devsivec,alaei,devsiv}, where the fractional solution often comes from solving an LP and encodes information about the optimal matching.
+In our setting, the relaxed solution is generated by an online algorithm which encounters fluid reusability and this serves to ``smooth out" the effects of uncertainty in usage durations.
+In a broader context, the idea of maintaining and rounding an online fractional solution has enjoyed successful applications in several fundamental online decision making problems including (but not limited to) the online $k$-server problem \citep{bansal}, online covering problem \citep{alon}, and online paging \citep{blum}.

-\textbf{Outline for the analysis:} To prove Theorem \ref{main}, we first establish Lemma \ref{galgua} by finding a feasible solution for the linear system introduced in Section \ref{sec:certificate}.
-We start by proposing a candidate solution for the system and then prove that this solution is feasible.
+\textbf{Outline of the analysis:} To prove Theorem \ref{main}, the key step is to establish Lemma \ref{galgua} by finding a feasible solution for the linear system introduced in Section \ref{sec:certificate}.
+We start by proposing a candidate solution for the system.
 In order to prove feasibility, we transform the main parts of the analysis into statements involving an explicitly defined random process that is introduced in the next section.
-This random process is crucial to the analysis of all algorithms in the paper -- \galg, its variants, and \dpg -- and may be of independent interest.
+This random process is crucial to the analysis of all algorithms in the paper -- \galg\ and its generalization, as well as, \dpg -- and may be of independent interest.
 Given Lemma \ref{galgua}, we show the claimed performance guarantee for \salg\ by (carefully) using standard concentration bounds.
-It is also worth noting that proving performance guarantees for the adaptive but simpler \dpg\ algorithm presents further challenges that are discussed in Section \ref{sec:rba}.